 In WoW, use of the WoW Charter General Discussion Forums and WoW Raid Calendar are restricted to Leftovers' chartered raids, regardless of raid/dungeon.

-In SWTOR, Hard and Nightmare Mode Operations (8-/16-man) must be run under LOP and the charter system, and can only be organized and run by approved Charters and Charter Leads.
-These are the current tier of charter operations:
+In SWTOR, level 60 Story, Hard, and Nightmare Mode Operations (8-/16-man) must be run under LOP and the charter system, and can only be organized and run by approved Charters and Charter Leads.
+These are the current tiers of charter operations:

 In SWTOR, Charters also have the option of running other events using the SWTOR Charters LFM Forum and Raid Calendar.
-These events include, normal mode operations, pvp/rp events, world boss kills, etc. You don't need to even be a charter to organize these events, but you do need to be a charter to use the Get to Your Ships! - SWTOR LFM forum and SWTOR Raid Calendar.
+These events include, but are not limited to, PVP and RP events.
+You don't even need to be a charter to organize these events, but you do need to be a charter to use the Get to Your Ships! - SWTOR LFM forum and SWTOR Raid Calendar.

 Charters are not fixed raid teams; instead, charters are formed around a team of leads (the Charter Leads).
 Each Charter must have at least two charter leads.
 16/25-man raids are strongly encouraged to have at least four leads.